ACCESS-NRI/training-day-2024-regional_model/analyse_data/open_with_xconv.md

 <p>Guide for the regional model ACCESS-NRI workshop exercises.</p>

-# Exercise 1:  List the contents of the FieldsFile
+# Exercise 1:  Open a FieldsFile with xconv
 The standard output for the Unified Model is in FieldsFile format.

-To list the contents of a FieldsFile file, do the following
+To open a FieldsFile file and inspect the contents visually, do the following

 ```